 In addition to adjusting to a new living environment, you'll be meeting new neighbors and probably being introduced to new activities.
 This may feel stressful in the beginning.
 But there are things you can do to make the transition easier:

-- Decorate your new home.
+Decorate your new home.
 Hang familiar pictures, paint the walls, and make sure you have space for your most important possessions—a favorite armchair or treasured bookcase, for example.

-- Pack well in advance of the move.
+Pack well in advance of the move.
 Don’t add to the stress of the actual move by putting yourself in a position where you’ll need to make hasty decisions about what to take and what to discard.

-- Know what to expect.
+Know what to expect.
 Do your homework on the independent living facility and make sure all of your questions are answered ahead of time.
 It will be less stressful if you know what to expect.

-- Socialize.
+Socialize.
 You may be tempted to stay in your apartment or house, but you’ll feel comfortable much quicker if you get out there to meet the other residents, participate in activities, and explore the amenities on offer.

-- Go easy on yourself.
+Go easy on yourself.
 Everyone adjusts to change differently, so give yourself a break, no matter what you’re feeling.
 However, if you feel like you’re taking longer than you think you should to adjust, it may help to talk to your family members, a trusted friend, or a therapist.

 When visiting a retirement home, retirement community, or other independent living facility, consider these aspects:

 When you visit the area, talk with some of the residents.
 Are they people you’d like to know better?
 Are support services timely, with a staff that's friendly and accessible?
 If there is a community restaurant, sample a meal if possible, and spend time interacting with other residents.

 There is no set size for an independent living community, so it’s up to you if you prefer a smaller size community or a busier place with more people and opportunities for socialization.
-Are you comfortable with more compact apartment-style living, or will you only consider a detached home?
+Are you comfortable with more compact apartment-style living, or will you only consider a detached house?